 The trend these days is to spend more and more time indoors.
-That’s where all the outlets are, right?
-Well, if people can spend more time exploring and adventuring in nature, they generally do well in life, perform better during tasks, and work better in groups.
+That’s where all the adventure is, right?
+Well, if people can spend more time exploring and adventuring in nature, they generally do better in life, perform better during tasks, and work better in groups.
 Their life skills tend to improve, as well as strategy and problem-solving.
 A ripple effect takes place, spreading outward to affect characteristics that were not directly influenced by a trip.

-Sometimes, we don’t even think about the adventures life:
+Sometimes, we don’t even think about the adventurous life:

 - In the outdoors, everything is real – nothing is virtual.